veit/python-basics-tutorial/docs/types/dicts.rst

    >>> dict["2022-02-03"] = -0.268295

-If you try to access the value of a key that is not contained in the dictionary, a ``KeyError`` exception is thrown.
+If you try to access the value of a key that is not contained in the dictionary, a ``KeyError`` :doc:`/control-flow/exceptions` is thrown.
 To avoid this error, the dictionary method ``get`` optionally returns a user-defined value if a key is not contained in a dictionary.

 .. code-block:: pycon